martywallace/tempest/README.md

 ### Configuration.

-* Application configuration is stored in `config.php`.
+* Application configuration is stored in `/config/*.php`.
 More instructions on configuration are provided at the top of the file.

 ## Releases.